jnorell/comment-tweaks/readme.txt

 * Save plugin version at activation.
 * Add admin setting for whether to add wp_editor to comments.
 * Don't make ajax call if no comment_tweaks_editor_settings filters are set.
-* Add admin setting to allow comment authors (logged in users) to edit their own comments, the post author can not.
+* Add admin setting to allow comment authors (logged in users) to edit their own comments (post author can not).

 = 1.0.0 =

 Release Date:  January 31, 2019

-* Initial plugin version
+* Initial plugin version.
 * Adding the WP editor to comments area.
 * Add 'comment_tweaks_editor_settings' filter to customize WP editor.